 Because the threat of skin cancer is still very real, but also because products that fight dark spots can cause sun sensitivity…

 Those with hyperpigmentation and sun damage are often looking to rid their skin of these dark spots by investing in products intended to lighten, resurface, and remove their unsightly spots and marks.
-While these products can be very effective (we’re big fans of retinol and hydroquinone!), using them without sunscreen is really only likely to worsen the damage already caused, or can even render the product ineffective, in the case of retinol.
+While these products can be very effective, (we’re big fans of using retinol like SLMD’s Retinol Serum and hydroquinone!) using them without sunscreen is really only likely to worsen the damage already caused, or can even render the product ineffective, in the case of retinol.
 These ingredients, while effective to reduce and diminish visibility of sun damage, can often cause further sun sensitivity, and use without sunscreen can actually cause darkening of sun spots or more serious damage.

 In other words, fighting damage is only effective when you’re simultaneously preventing new damage from occurring.
 How?
 Simply by applying sunscreen daily.

 We’re here to change the way you think about SPF.
 Think about putting on sunscreen the same way you think about putting your hood up or grabbing an umbrella when it’s raining.
 You may already have gotten a few drops on your hair, but unless you want to get soaked, you need to ensure you’re protected from a downpour.